-The month of April was all about “out with the old, in with the new” here at snazzy.
+This month is all about “out with the old, in with the new” here at snazzy.

-As we transitioned to spring, our house seemed to be so cluttered with remnants of winter gear (and junk).
-I felt a bit disheveled all month.
-As timing would have it, our kitchen appliances also started to keel over and die.
-So we were forced to make some major purchases (which I’ll be writing about in a future post).
+As we transitioned into the new year our house seemed to be so cluttered with remnants of winter gear (and junk).
 By successfully selling off several old items on Facebook in a “buy, sell trade” group, we were able to finance our new, must-needed purchases…and clear the house of clutter.

 While I’m normally a Craigslist junkie, I’ve grown a little tired of the number of the “no-shows” that I was experiencing from prospective buyers.
 It also seemed like price negotiations would go something like, “oh, I’m sorry, all I have is ____ <insert some shortfall>” — leaving me with an awkward moment and turning these prospects away.